Check out the Scholastic Summer Reading Challenge 2014 "Reading Under the Stars" star constellation guide!

 Ready for an adventure?
 A night or two before or after the next full moon (hopefully during your campout event), the moon will still be shining brightly.
 Just walk around your camping site.

 If you can, try to get away from the city lights so the moon won't be outshone.
 Take a flashlight for safety, but keep it tucked in a pocket unless you really need it.
 The longer you stay out in the dark, the better your night vision will become—and the more you’ll discover!

 Listen for hooting owls, wind in the trees and other night sounds.
 Lie down and look up at the starry sky.
 Enjoy the calm and quiet.

 For an extra scary effect- tell one of the great campfire ghost stories.

 This year’s Great American Backyard Campout is June 22 – the night before a full moon – perfect timing for a moon walk!
-Register for the Campout FREE and get our full list of fun camping activities you can do with your kids.
+Pledge to participate and get our full list of fun camping activities you can do with your kids.

 1Content and images from the book The Kids' Outdoor Adventure Book: 448 Great Things to Do in Nature Before You Grow Up*, by Stacy Tornio and Ken Keffer.
 Copyright © 2013 by Morris Book Publishing, LLC.
 Used by permission of FalconGuides